shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 Migration file ".../src/Migrations/Version20180503133713.php" was saved (525 B).
 ```

-As you are adding not nullable field, you need to manually modify the generated migration
+As you are adding a not nullable field, you need to modify the generated migration manually
 and add a default value for already existing entries:

 ```php